Ministry of Energy and Minerals (Somaliland): Genel Energy

-Onshore Somaliland is a relatively unexplored region, with few exploration wells drilled.
+Onshore Somaliland is a relatively unexplored region around 19 wells drilled, with few exploration wells drilled with ExxonMobil, Chevron and Conoco.
 The total size of the blocks is approximately equivalent to the entire Kurdistan Region of Iraq.
+Bahadhamal oil discovery in Somaliland in 2022 showed 2 barrels of light crude oil from water boar hole around 500-1000m below surface showing visible flow of crude oil in Somaliland.

-Genel took the opportunity because of encouraging indications including onshore oil seeps and existing geological data showing favourable conditions for hydrocarbons to have accumulated in numerous large tilted fault blocks and sub-basins.
+Genel took the opportunity because of encouraging indications including onshore oil seeps and existing geological data showing favorable conditions for hydrocarbons to have accumulated in numerous large tilted fault blocks and sub-basins.
 In addition, the basins of Somaliland were contiguous to Yemen prior to the opening of the Gulf of Aden in the Oligocene-Miocene - similar sedimentary sequences and structural styles are expected in Somaliland.

 The ministry are targeting resources of over 4 e9oilbbl in blocks SL-10B and SL-13.
 The Odewayne block has a similar resource potential to this, targeting in order of 1 e9oilbbl.

 Gravity and aeromag has been acquired and interpreted over the entire 40,000 square km acreage.